Fear of Mirrors – Spectrophobia

-The Fear of Mirrors is Technically Known as Spectrophobia and is a relatively rare phobia.
+The fear of Mirrors is also known as Spectrophobia and is a relatively rare phobia.

 Some of the mysticism surrounding mirrors is that the images seen in them are reversed leading to the idea that the reflection has an identity of its own.

 Any of these concepts may play a role in developing a fear of mirrors.

 Fear is the emotional experience that we have when we perceive there to be some sort of threat in our immediate location or context, or even that a threat may present itself in the future (anticipatory anxiety) and this is certainly true for somebody who has a fear of Mirrors.

 The important thing to be aware of is that we only need to perceive (believe) that something is a threat in order to trigger the fear reaction and just as importantly, what one person perceives to be a threat may not be regarded as threatening to somebody else.